 - The University of Arizona Foundation will review all written solicitations to ensure that appropriate disclosures and acknowledgments are made.

 See Policy 8.12 Gifts for a list of gift terms/definitions and procedures for soliciting, reporting, processing, and acknowledging/reporting gifts.

 Frequently Asked Questions

-- What happens if a gift is erroneously deposited at the University or UA Foundation?
+- What happens if a gift is erroneously deposited at the University or University of Arizona Foundation?

 a.
 The six percent gift charge will be reversed.

 b.
 The entire gift will be transferred to the correct area and the gift charge will be assessed as per policy.

 - What happens if a department believes a gift charge has been assessed erroneously?

 Contact the Central Gifts Office for approval for the reversal of the gift charge.